Moving Guide: Living in Chicago on a Budget

 There are many reasons why relocating to a vibrant city like Chicago will breathe a unique sense of excitement into your life.
 But living in Chicago on a budget will come with tradeoffs.
-For many, giving up a traditional apartment for one of Chicago’s micro-units might be the answer.
+For some, giving up a traditional apartment for one of Chicago’s micro-units might be the answer.
 But if you have a small family or are planning to start one, townhomes offer more space for less money than high-rise apartments.

 Types of Housing in Chicago